-Nowadays, stainless steel is one of the most common and widely popular choices in cookware.
+Nowadays, stainless steel is one of the most common and widely popular types of cookware.
 It is claimed to be inert and doesn’t leach any harmful chemicals to the food while cooking.
 But what’s the truth, Is Stainless Steel Cookware Safe?
 Well, stainless steel cookware is safe as long as you know how to choose the right one and how to use it safely.
 It is safe to use nickel-free stainless steel cookware, but they’re more prone to rust.

 However, they’re hard to find out and costlier also.
 In this article, I’d like to share everything in detail that you ever need to know about Stainless Steel Cookware Safety Facts.
-Let’s check the post to know more.
+Let’s check the article to know more.

 Table Of Contents

 - 2 Different Grades of Stainless Steel Cookware

 - 3 Important Facts about Stainless Steel Cookware Safety

 Stainless steel pots and pans are made by a combination of different metals and chemicals that always contains at least 10% chromium.
 One of the major advantages of stainless steel is that it’s resistant to rust or corrode and lustrous by nature.
 To increase the strength and corrosion resistance ability, alloying materials such as aluminum, nickel, sulfur, manganese, and silicon are included in it.
 Nickel makes the stainless steel cookware non-magnetic and extremely resistant to acidic food.

 So the question is, “is stainless steel safe” with all of the above combinations?
 Well, keep reading, we will find the answer together.